"Today was a good day."

 By Sam Yang - Get similar updates here

-During the era of emotional grunge and flashy hip hop, came a song from Ice Cube about simply having a good day.
-The rock scene was full of sensitive male screamers lamenting over life never living up to their expectations.
-On the other end was hip hop and living a life of excess — anything else was failure.
-It's to be expected, the haves and the have-nots.
-One hand regretting never having enough, the other hand aspiring to have everything they ever dreamed of.
+During the era of emotional grunge and decadent hip hop, came a song from Ice Cube about simplicity.
+The rock scene was full of sensitive male screamers lamenting over lives never living up to expectations.
+On the other end was hip hop and lives of excess — where anything other than excess was failure.
+These disparate perspectives on living is to be expected, when we have the haves and the have-nots.
+The haves regret never having enough, the have-nots aspire to have more.

-On why he wrote "It Was a Good Day," Ice Cube in 1992 said, "I rap all this gangsta stuff — what about all the good days I had?"
-Where other songs were pretentious, Ice Cube reminded us how we don't notice all the good days because they seem ordinary.
-We discount them because they don't stand out.
-We pretend they never happened because they don't stand out in our memories.
-Then there is an art to living the good life, for a good life is subtle and takes practice to master.
+On why he wrote "It Was a Good Day," Ice Cube said in a 1992 interview, "I rap all this gangsta stuff — what about all the good days I had?"
+Where other songs were pretentious, Ice Cube reminded us how to notice all the goodness in ordinary days.
+We discount the ordinary because they don't stand out.
+We pretend we never have good days because they don't stick out in our memories.
+Most likely there have been too many to count.
+Bad days, however, are infrequent enough to remember.
+There is an art to living a good life that contemporary Western living does not acknowledge, for a good life is subtle and takes practice to master.

 Admiral Yi Sun-Sin: Simplicity